Mental disorders and gender: Postpartum depression

-Men and women experience postpartum depression.
-Maternal postpartum depression affects around 15% of women in the United States.
+Both men and women experience postpartum depression.
+Maternal postpartum depression affects around 15% of women in the United States, and around 8-10% of American fathers experience paternal postpartum depression (PPPD).
 Postpartum depression is under-diagnosed.
 Women experiencing PPD have trouble seeking treatment due to the difficulties of accessing therapy and not being able to take some psychiatric medications due to breastfeeding.
-Around 8-10% of American fathers experience paternal postpartum depression (PPPD).
-Risk factors for PPPD include a history of depression, poverty, and hormonal changes.
+Risk factors for paternal PPD include a history of depression, poverty, and hormonal changes.

 Eating disorders

-Women constitute 85-95% of people with anorexia nervosa and bulimia and 65% of those with a binge-eating disorder.
+In the United States, women constitute 85-95% of people with anorexia nervosa and bulimia and 65% of those with a binge-eating disorder.
 Factors that contribute to the gender disproportionality of eating disorders are perceptions surrounding "thinness" in relation to success and sexual attractiveness and social pressures from mass media that are largely targeted towards women.
 Between males and females, the symptoms experienced by those with eating disorders are very similar such as a distorted body image.

 Contrary to the stereotype of eating disorders' association with females, men also experience eating disorders.
 However, gender bias, stigma, and shame lead men to be underreported, underdiagnosed, and undertreated for eating disorders.
-It has been found that clinicians are not well-trained and lack sufficient resources to treat men with eating disorders.
+It has been found that clinicians are not well-trained and lack sufficient resources to treat men with eating disorders.Due to these factors, research regarding eating disorders in men continues to be limited.
+Despite this, recent research suggests that the prevalence of eating disorders in men is increasing, the reason being a result of more men seeking help and acknowledging their struggle.
 Men with eating disorders are likely to experience muscle dysmorphia.

+Studies have shown elevated outcomes of disordered eating in gender-diverse populations.
+In an analysis of 20,821 pediatric outpatient individuals, research suggested that individuals diagnosed with gender dysphoria were twice as likely to be diagnosed with an eating disorder compared to cis-gender youth counterparts.
+With individuals struggling with gender dysphoria, disordered eating may serve as a method of alleviating the distress associated with gender dysphoria through the modification of body features through eating pathology.
+Transgender and gender-diverse youth have shown increased disordered eating patterns when having experienced higher rates of discrimination and harassment.

 Gender differences in adolescence and mental health

-Adolescents experience mental illness differently than an adult, as children's brains are still developing and will continue to develop until around the age of twenty-five.
+Adolescents experience mental illness differently than adults, as the brains of children are still in their prime developing stages.
 Children also approach goals differently, which in turn can cause different reactions to stressors such as bullying.